Bed Wetting in the Elderly

 - In addition, note any other symptoms associated with nocturnal enuresis such as night sweats.
 This information can help a healthcare provider determine the cause of the problem and the appropriate treatment.

 At the time of the appointment, be prepared to supply such information and details related to personal and family medical history as well as medication usage.
 In addition to helping you find options to help cure bed wetting, it is also important to see a healthcare provider to rule out any other serious problems that may cause nocturnal enuresis as a side effect.

-- Urinalysis and urine culture: The urinalysis and urine culture are different tests that determine the contents of the urine.
+- Urinalysis and urine culture to determine the contents of the urine.

-- Uroflowometry: involves urinating into a specialized funnel that measures the flow rate, amount of urine, and time required for urination
+- Uroflowometry: A test that involves urinating into a specialized funnel that measures the flow rate, amount of urine, and time required for urination.

-- Post-void residual urine measurements: require an ultrasound and are non-invasive procedures that determine the volume of urine left in the bladder after voiding
+- Post-void residual urine measurements: This test requires an ultrasound and are non-invasive procedures that determine the volume of urine left in the bladder after voiding.

 If other problems are suspected, you can expect further tests for diagnosis.

 Treatments for Bed Wetting